 - 24. Pursuant to Business and Professions Code section 125.3, the Bureau may request the administrative law judge to direct a licentiate found to have committed violations of the licensing act to pay a sum not to exceed the reasonable costs of the investigation and enforcement of the case. - 25.
 Cause exists to direct respondents to pay the costs of investigation and enforcement pursuant to Business and Professions Code section 125.3 in that respondents violated provisions of the Automotive Repair Act, based on Legal Conclusions 6 through 15.
 The reasonable costs of investigation and enforcement of this matter are \$9,854.85, as set forth in Factual Finding 40.
-The total cost recovery amount shall be allocated equally among the respondents, so that each is liable to pay the Bureau \$4,927.
+ALJ Cody ordered the total cost recovery amount should be allocated equally among the respondents, so that each is liable to pay the Bureau \$4,927. - 26.
+In Zuckerman v.
+State Board of Chiropractic Examiners (2002) 29 Cal.4th 32, 45, the California Supreme Court enumerated several factors that a licensing agency must consider when assessing costs.
+An agency must not assess the full costs where it would unfairly penalize a respondent who has committed some misconduct, but who has used the hearing process to obtain the dismissal of some charges or a reduction in the severity of the penalty; the agency must consider a respondent's subjective good faith belief in the merits of his or her position and whether the respondent has raised a colorable challenge; the agency must consider a respondent's ability to pay; and the agency may not assess disproportionately large investigation and prosecution costs when it has conducted a disproportionately large investigation to prove that a respondent engaged in relatively innocuous misconduct.